derekburgess/jaws/README.md

 The primary unit of reproducibility is the **experiment**.
 Each experiment binds an observation window, entity definition, representation, reference population, ranker, parameters, software version, results, and evaluation artifacts into one immutable record.
 An **endpoint profile**—one IP address viewed during one capture session, with its inbound and outbound behavior aggregated into numeric features and a textual representation—is one analytical entity an experiment can rank.

+Each hypothesis declares whether every decision metric is maximized or minimized.
+Reports retain raw `treatment - control` deltas, while support decisions and regression budgets are evaluated in the declared direction; lower benign burden is therefore an improvement.

 ### Orient → Hypothesize → Experiment → Observe

 JAWS follows a repeatable research loop: